caccnz/constitution/constitution.md

 ## Article III Doctrinal Statement

-The Church accepts "Article III the Doctrinal Statement of the Alliance" as outlined in the General Constitution of The Alliance of New Zealand".
+The Church accepts "The Doctrinal Statement of the Alliance" as outlined in Article III of the General Constitution of The Alliance.

 ## Article IV Relationship

+The parent body of this church is The Alliance.
+The Church is subordinate to the constitution of that body.
+The Church shall contribute financially towards the funds of The Alliance as prescribed by the General Council.

-The Church accepts "Article VIII Relationship "as outlined in the "Constitution for Churches."
-The Church shall financially support the pastor(s), the fulltime church workers and The Church representatives to attend the Annual Council of the Christian & Missionary Alliance of New Zealand.
+The Church shall financially support the pastor(s), the full-time church workers and any delegates to attend the Annual General Council of The Alliance.

 ## Article V Church Membership